-LESLIE MACDONALD, MSC., RAD-TC, Certified Pilates Matwork Instructor
+LESLIE MACDONALD - MSC., RAD-TC, Body Harmonics Comprehensively Certified Pilates Instructor

-Leslie started her long life in dance in 1967 at the age of 5 at the National Ballet School in Toronto, Ontario on Saturday mornings, then studied as a teenager at the Lois Smith School of Dance, and in the George Brown College dance program in Toronto.
-After extensive training as an adult under Patricia McLeod and Linda Godwin at the Royal City School of Dance in Guelph, Ontario, she passed the required executant exams then successfully undertook the Teaching Certification examination of the Royal Academy of Dancing, passing with honours.
-More than 10 years of teaching students of every age followed.
-Her Pilates teacher training began soon after at Pilates in Guelph, with certification as a Mat Specialist completed at Body Harmonics in Toronto.
+Leslie started her long life in dance and movement education in 1967 at the age of 5 at the National Ballet School in Toronto, then studied as a teenager at the Lois Smith School of Dance, and in the George Brown College dance program in Toronto.
+After extensive training as an adult under Patricia McLeod and Linda Godwin at the Royal City School of Dance in Guelph, Ontario, she successfully undertook the Teaching Certification examination of the Royal Academy of Dancing, passing with honours.
+More than 20 years of teaching students of every age followed.
+Her Pilates teacher training began soon after at Pilates in Guelph, with certification as a Mat Specialist completed at Body Harmonics in Toronto in 2007.
 Studies at Dance Theatre David Earle in Guelph sparked a strong interest in modern dance, and a deep respect for mature dancers in general, and for Martha Graham in particular.
-After moving to Rochester in 2009 she was privileged to have studied with and taught for Christine Fendley of the Park Avenue Dance company, and recently for Elizabeth Clarke.
+After moving to Rochester in 2009 she was privileged to have studied with and taught for Christine Fendley of the Park Avenue Dance company, and also for Elizabeth Clarke.